sylvainbx/rust-book-fr/FRENCH/src/ch19-01-unsafe-rust.md

 <!--
 We don’t own the memory at this arbitrary location, and there is no guarantee that the slice this code creates contains valid `i32` values.
-Attempting to use `slice` as though it’s a valid slice results in undefined behavior.
+Attempting to use `values` as though it’s a valid slice results in undefined behavior.
 -->

 Nous ne possédons pas la mémoire à cet emplacement arbitraire, et il n'y a aucune garantie que la slice créée par ce code contiennent des valeurs `i32` valides.
-Toute tentative d'utilisation de `slice` aura un comportement imprévisible bien qu'il s'agisse d'une slice valide.
+Toute tentative d'utilisation de `valeurs` aura un comportement imprévisible bien qu'il s'agisse d'une slice valide.

 <!--